☆ David Cabaret ☆

 By then David was already a proper clubland icon, thanks to the stunning looks he worked week in, week out.
 The staple “bumps” look, the spiky canary, the blue lady (inspired by Tretchicoff) and the Myra Breckinridge (cum-Liechtenstein pop art) outfits are still vivid in club punters’ memory.
 Also notable are the Queen Elizabeth incarnation and the “Marilyn à la Warhol” look, which boasted a cerise face, yellow hair and the Seven Year’s Itch dress.

-Cabaret dropped out of the club scene when Matthew Glamorre’s club Smashing ended its run in the mid-90s.
+Cabaret dropped out of the club scene in the mid-90s when Smashing, Matthew Glamorre’s club, ended its run.
 He felt times had changed and he’d sort of lost interest.
 Still, he kept the wardrobe and the long overdue comeback can never be ruled out.